-Encrypted USB Flash Drive Vulnerability Problem
+Encrypted Device USB Flash Drive Vulnerability Problem.

-Below, some of the drives currently affected by this USB Flash Drive Security Flaw.
+Encrypted Device, Flash Drives Affected by this USB Flash Drive Security Flaw.

-Cruzer Enterprise USB flash drive, CZ22
+- Cruzer Enterprise USB flash drive, CZ22.

-Kingston DataTraveler BlackBox (DTBB)
+Kingston DataTraveler BlackBox (DTBB).

-Kingson DataTraveler Secure – Privacy Edition (DTSP)
+Kingson DataTraveler Secure – Privacy Edition (DTSP).

-Kingson DataTraveler Elite – Privacy Edition (DTEP)
+Kingson DataTraveler Elite – Privacy Edition (DTEP).

 For information on thumb drive recovery, click here.